NikkiFreemann/NikkiFreemann/README.md

 - everyones favorite mentally ill werewolf
 - __D1 SARAH X NIKKI SHIPPER EVER TRUST__
   - i selfship with nikki freeman, and im nonsharing!! doubles pls dni i will cry. i have been selfshipping with nikki freeman since 6/17/2026<3.
 I yumeship with both prewish nikki, and wish nikki !!
-  - almost always(??) with ghostlywhiskers when theyre online !! << **obsession fandom iwec when im with them ! they dont really like the fandom ^_^** *I LOVE MY SARAAHH!!, hi boi let me out the cage, ghostlywhiskers..*
+  - almost always(??) with ghostlywhiskers when theyre online !! << **obsession fandom iwec when im with them ! they dont really like the fandom ^_^** *I LOVE MY BESTFRINENNDD!!, hi boi let me out the cage, ghostlywhiskers..*
   - found wherever the fuck NAD and Vixx is

   - i use she / they, im intersex and im a chapstick lesbian!! im also single but thats something else